 Yes, Etag HTTP Header and Last-Modified HTTP Header can be used together.
 E-tag is superior to Last-Modified.
 Last-Modified can be used as a fallback mechanism in case of Etag doesn’t generate the correct hash value or command for managing the browser cache.

 What is the Relation between If-Unmodified-Since and Last-Modified HTTP Headers?

-If-Unmodified-Since HTTP Request Header is contemporary of the Last-Modified HTTP Header.
+If-Unmodified-Since HTTP Request Header is a contemporary of the Last-Modified HTTP Header.
 If-Unmodified Since includes a date as a value to request a web page resource’s version after a specific date.
 “If-Unmodified-Since” HTTP Header is connected to the Last-Modified HTTP Header.
-If Last-Modified HTTP Header is used by a client as a request header, the server will check whether the Last-Modified HTTP Response Header value to see whether it is after the value of the “If-Unmodified-Since” HTTP Request Header or not.
+If the Last-Modified HTTP Header is used by a client as a request header, the server will check whether the Last-Modified HTTP Response Header value to see whether it is after the value of the “If-Unmodified-Since” HTTP Request Header or not.

 What is the Difference Between Expires and Last-Modified HTTP Header?

 A client (and proxy) uses the Expires header to determine whether it needs to make an HTTP request to the server.
 The closer you are to the expiration date, the more likely it is that the client will make an HTTP request to the server.

 What is the Related RFC Document for the Last-Modified HTTP Header?